Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_shadow_starting_health                  100     // The amount of health the shadow starts with ttt_arsonist_starting_health                100     // The amount of health the arsonist starts with ttt_spy_starting_health                     100     // The amount of health the spy starts with
+ttt_shadow_starting_health                  100     // The amount of health the shadow starts with ttt_arsonist_starting_health                100     // The amount of health the arsonist starts with ttt_spy_starting_health                     100     // The amount of health the spy starts with ttt_guesser_starting_health                 100     // The amount of health the guesser starts with

 // Individual Role Max Health.
 Set to 0 or -1 to use the game's default maximum health. ttt_traitor_max_health                      100     // The maximum amount of health a traitor can have